woodrush/lambdalisp/README.md

 More examples can be found under [./examples](./examples).
-The largest program written for LambdaLisp that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the lambda calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) that I wrote for this project, used to compile LambdaLisp itself.
+The largest program written for LambdaLisp that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the lambda calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) I wrote for this project, used to compile LambdaLisp itself.

 ## Features